ckyriaco/Capstone/Weekly_Tasks/Week_Of_Feb15.md

 ### Christopher Kyriacou ###

-- [ ] Work on imporving prototype (Specifically the remediation script and possibly looking into have an audit and remediation option without port scanner as an option).
+- [ ] Work on improving prototype (Specifically the remediation script and possibly looking into have an audit and remediation option without port scanner as an option).
 - [ ] Comment new code so Nathan can add to documentation.

 ### Nathan Chong ###

 - [ ] Work on adding documentation on new code (Nathan: I will be documenting ADaudit.py)
 - [ ] Assign documentation of code
 - [ ] Work on report style research assigned to you by Safee.
-(Safee: Nathan, look into generating text reports in python into PDF format (Pandas library + ReportLab?)
+(Safee: Nathan, look into generating text reports in python into PDF format; Pandas library + ReportLab?)

 ### Jamie Sutton ###